 Southampton have a renowned youth academy that consistently produces top-quality players.
 In recent years, the likes of Gareth Bale, Luke Shaw, Alex Oxlade-Chamberlain, Theo Walcott, Calum Chambers, Adam Lallana and James Ward-Prowse have come through the Southampton academy.
 These players have all left the club, but there are always more academy graduates coming through.

 In the past, some big names have come through the academy.
-Southampton legend Matt Le Tissier came through the Southampton Academy, as did Premier League record goalscorer Alan Shearer.
+Southampton legend Matt Le Tissier came through the academy, as did Premier League record goalscorer Alan Shearer.
 Dennis Wise, Jeff Kenna and Kevin Phillips also spent time there.

 The Southampton Academy is about more than just football, though.
 Young players coming through are sent to school, receive a good education and are sent on courses.
 This means that youngsters who don’t make the grade have other options and all their eggs aren’t in the football basket.